itsmetambui/vutachat/README.md

 * I want to build a chat application to investigate Socket.io.
 * I want to apply the **new React hooks** in a project to simplify coding.
 * I want to apply React's **new Suspense and react-cache** for data fetching in project.
+* I want to expirement with Slack webhooks.

 ## Getting Started